 Taking a Step Back - A Look at the Quality Assurance Big Picture

 There are different types of call centers which generally vary by industry and by stages of growth, but when examined from a top-level perspective, a natural, evolution is revealed.
 Each call center, at one time or another, fits into, transitions through, or overlaps across three frameworks: operational, tactical, and strategic.

-Understanding quality assurance through the lens of these evolutionary frameworks provides a basis from which to identify goals and pinpoint key performance indicators, and more specifically, which of those KPIs delivers the most strategic long-term value.
+Understanding quality assurance through with the help of these call center QA framework definitions provides a basis from which to identify goals and pinpoint key performance indicators, and more specifically, which of those KPIs delivers the most strategic long-term value.

 With an overarching ‘strategic framework’ as the end goal in mind, it remains essential to embrace elements of operational and tactical frameworks.
 Each contributes to a larger picture of success.
 Knowing which stage or stages your business is working through will help inform smart, strategic decision-making for growth.